-- 1. Program NOAA weather channels into the transceiver's memory for scanning.
+- Program NOAA weather channels into the transceiver's memory for scanning.
 Follow the same procedure as for regular channels under section "11.7 SCANNING." - 2.
-Press the RADIO SETUP" selection, see page 63 for details). - 3.
+Press the key once to start memory scanning or priority scanning (determined from the "RADIO SETUP" selection, see page 63 for details). - 3.
 The programmed NOAA weather channels will be scanned along with the regular-programmed channels.
 However, scanning will not stop on a normal weather broadcast unless a NOAA alert is received. - 4.
 When an alert is received on a NOAA weather channel, scanning will stop and the transceiver will emit a loud beep to alert the user of a NOAA broadcast. - 5.
-Press the ER key to stop the alert tone and receive the weather report.
+Press the key to stop the alert tone and receive the weather report.

-- □ If the key is not pressed the alert tone will be emitted for 5 minutes and then the weather report will be received. - □ The Weather Alert feature is also engaged while the transceiver is receiving on one of the NOAA weather channels.
+- ☐ If the ☐ key is not pressed the alert tone will be emitted for 5 minutes and then the weather report will be received. - ☐ The Weather Alert feature is also engaged while the transceiver is receiving on one of the NOAA weather channels.